 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-In my conversations with scores of people, many have asked about the starting point and feasibility of self-realization for householders.
+In my conversations with scores of people, many have asked about the starting point, the stages of sadhana and feasibility of self-realization for householders.